AimeTPGM/BackendAPIsGenerator/README.md

 ### available programming language and framework

-"NodeJSExpressJS" => for generating NodeJS ExpressJS backend
+- **NodeJSExpressJS** => for generating NodeJS ExpressJS backend

-"PythonFlask" => for generating Python Flask backend
+- **PythonFlask** => for generating Python Flask backend

-"JavaSpringJAXRS" => for generating a file that provides RESTful APIs in JAVA Spring Framework (this is a java file that can be used in created JAX-RS project like [this one](https://github.com/AimeTPGM/HelloWorldJavaMicroService).
-You can check it in HelloWorldJavaMicroService/src/main/java/main/rest/
+- **JavaSpringJAXRS** => for generating a file that provides RESTful APIs in JAVA Spring Framework (this is a java file that can be used in created JAX-RS project like [this one](https://github.com/AimeTPGM/HelloWorldJavaMicroService) (You can check it in HelloWorldJavaMicroService/src/main/java/main/rest/)

 ## To use the generated Backend files